eugenius1/eugenius1.github.io/_posts/2021-04-05-i-built-a-tool-to-use-instagrams-unofficial-apis.md

 I started with a manual proof of concept that had to accomplish all of these actions:

-1. get lists of all my followers and followings.
+1. Get lists of all my followers and followings.
 `https://www.instagram.com/graphql/query/?query_hash=...`

-2. get relevant details about some of these accounts (in a loop) `https://www.instagram.com/${username}/?__a=1`
+2. Get relevant details about some of these accounts (in a loop) `https://www.instagram.com/${username}/?__a=1`

 The first part was fine, after all it was the aim of the StackOverflow answers.